Editing Device Properties

 To edit a device properties, select it on the map (click on it), bring up the context menu using the right mouse button, and select Properties.
 You will see the host editing window with the following fields.

 Host name or address

-Name on the map
+Name on map

 Fig. 1: The Change properties window (adding new device).

 You can insert clickable links to other network maps using the "Link to map" device type.
-When you select this device type, you will be able to configure a network map's filename.
+When you select this device type, you will be able to specify a network map's filename.
 The map will be opened when you click the device icon.
 Thus, you can work with several maps and link them to each other.

 Change host name (address) in alert settings

 If you are changing the device's host address, this setting affects on checks associated with this host.
 If it is enabled, the network address will be changed in the associated host's monitoring checks automatically.
 If the option is disabled, the old host address will remain in the check settings.

 Check host right after adding or changing

 You can run a force check for a new host added to the map instead of waiting of the next background pinging cycle.